JoDi-2903/OASIS/README.md

 We are using the "vosk-model-small-en-us-0.15" modell for the recognition of speech.
 The model is licensed under the Apache 2.0 license.

+## Google Calendar
+In order to use the google calendar, the email must first be activated in the OASIS project.
+At the first start the email is requested in the browser.
+If the login is successful, a token.json file with the tokens is created locally.
+These have an expiration date and must be renewed after a time.

 ## Config